glpi-project/glpi/.github/ISSUE_TEMPLATE/bug_report.md

 Dear GLPI user.

-BEFORE SUBMITTING YOUR ISSUE, please make sure to read and follow these steps :
+BEFORE SUBMITTING YOUR ISSUE, please make sure to read and follow these steps:

 * We don't support community plugins.
 Contact directly their authors, or use the community forum : http://forum.glpi-project.org.
-* For feature requests or enhancements, use the suggest dedicated site (http://suggest.glpi-project.org ).
+* For feature requests or enhancements, use the suggest dedicated site (http://suggest.glpi-project.org).
 We check it very often.
 * We prefer to keep this tracker in ENGLISH.
 If you want support in your language, the community forum (http://forum.glpi-project.org) is the best place.
 * Please use the below template.